nida78/wp-wiki-tooltip/README.md

 # Upgrade Notice

 ## Upgrade to 1.4.0
-The former Wiki URL is not transfered into this version.
+The former Wiki URL is not transferred into this version.
 Review the settings page after update to insert the wanted Wiki URL again!

 ## Elder Upgrades
 Nothing special to consider.